Toddler found wandering around Lauderdale Lakes parking lot reunited with family

 LAUDERDALE LAKES, FLA.
-(WSVN) - An hours-long search for a toddler who went missing out of Lauderdale Lakes has come to an end.
+(WSVN) - An hours-long search for a toddler who went missing out of Lauderdale Lakes came to an end in the parking lot of an apartment complex.

 Broward Sheriff’s Office deputies said the toddler was found in the parking lot of Pacific Point Place complex located at 3700 Pacific Point Place at approximately 3 a.m., Tuesday.

-Officials received the call that the child, believed to be between one and two years old, was found alone.
+Officials received the call that the child, believed to be between 1 and 2 years of age, was found alone.

-She appeared to be in good health according to authorities, but was still checked out by medical personnel.

-Deputies searched the apartment building and reunited the toddler with her family.
+She appeared to be in good health according to authorities but was still checked out by medical personnel and reunited with her family.

 Copyright 2020 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.